Compared to Zillow, Homesnap is one of the smaller property databases offering lead generation for real estate professionals.

 Is Homesnap Free for Agents, or Does It Charge a Fee?

-Provided you don’t want to use Homesnap’s Pro and Pro+ features that lean more towards lead generation, conversion, and extended market data features, the web application is free.
+The web application is free if you don’t want to use Homesnap’s Pro and Pro+ features that lean more towards lead generation, conversion, and extended market data features.

 The free version already gives agents access to several helpful tools to stay connected with clients and leads.